Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Results and checks

-Since the integrands pass unitarity checks, the final results should be independent of the remaining free parameters.
-It turns out that they cancel simply at the integrand level, and such a cancellation originates from the generalized gauge transformation particularly induced by the operator insertion.
+The physical form factors constructed via the unitarity method are expected to be independent of the remaining free parameters.
+It turns out that all parameters cancel simply at the integrand level, and such a cancellation is related to the generalized gauge transformations induced by the operator insertion.
 We will come back to this in the discussion section.
 The simplified integrands of form factors in $N_c$ expansion can be given as:

 where ${\tilde d}^{a_1a_2a_3}= {\rm tr}(T^{a_1}T^{a_2}T^{a_3}) +{\rm tr}(T^{a_1}T^{a_3}T^{a_2})$.